justarandomgeek/vscode-factoriomod-debug/readme.md

 In Factorio >=0.18.10, Instrument Mode is used by default to enable debugging automatically in control stage.
 Data and Settings stage hooks can be enabled in launch.json, as well as filtering which mods hooks are installed in for Control stage.

-In a level (scenario/campaign) script, you can also provide a hint to locate the files inside a mod:
+In a level script (scenario/campaign), you can also provide a hint to locate the files inside a mod:
 ```lua
 if __DebugAdapter then __DebugAdapter.levelPath("modname","scenarios/scenarioname/") end
 ```